m-lamotte/m-lamotte/README.md

 ### Hi/bonjour :raised_hand:

 - :evergreen_tree:  I'm Nick, a web developer.
 My preference is front-end, but I do some back-end as well.
 - :pencil:  Primary languages I've been using these days: HTML/CSS/JS/PHP/SQL.
-Currently learning React.
+Currently learning TypeScript and React.
 - :hourglass_flowing_sand: Most of my recent work has been small personal projects, my website, online courses, and school projects.

 <!--